abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/spark-gluten-velox/instance.md

 ## What you've learned and what's next

-You've created an Azure Cobalt 100 Arm64 virtual machine running Ubuntu 24.04 LTS with SSH authentication configured.
-The virtual machine is now ready for installing and running Redis workloads.
+You have successfully created an Azure Cobalt 100 Arm64 virtual machine running **Ubuntu 22.04 LTS Server** with SSH authentication configured.
+The VM is now fully prepared for running distributed data processing workloads.

-Next, you'll install Redis on the VM and begin building a real-time messaging and event processing system using Pub/Sub and Redis Streams.
+On this VM, you have:

+- Set up a stable ARM64 environment
+- Configured SSH access and hostname for cluster communication
+- Prepared the system for big data stack installation (Hadoop, Spark, Hive)
+- Ensured compatibility for Java 17 and ARM-based execution

+## What’s Next

+On this VM, you will now build a **high-performance Spark SQL analytics platform** using modern acceleration technologies.

+### You will:

+- Install and configure **Hadoop (HDFS + YARN)**
+- Install and configure **Apache Spark**
+- Set up **Hive Metastore (MySQL-based)**
+- Build and integrate **Gluten + Velox (native engine)**